 WYSIWYG relationships – or “what you see is what you get’, are relationships that are – in a word – simple.
 Clear.
 Without the need for or desire to implement any heroic efforts to keep it on track.

-So many of our relationships are incredibly complex; personal relationships with spouses, family, friends – all of those individuals with whom we share”history” and a need to develop and maintain them.
+So many of our relationships are incredibly complex; personal relationships with spouses, family, friends – all of those individuals with whom we share “history” and a need to work harder than we may like to develop and maintain them.
 Of course we all recognize that our work or professional interactions come with all sorts of complexity levels by default.
 WYSIWYG relationships tend to bypass much of the anxiety that comes with those relationships.